-Through its activities and expertise, the Centre aims to provide an umbrella framework for the judicial cooperation and dialogue initiatives undertaken at the European University Institute.
-For this reason, the Centre engages both professional groups to participate in differentiated activities ranging from workshops and conferences to pure research and policy endeavours.
-In order to disseminate the results of its work, the Centre shall publish Working Papers and Distiguished Lectures and debate on the Discussion Forum the findings of research activities, thus engaging in the open sourced discussion with the judicial and academic communities.
+Through its activities and expertise, the Centre aims to provide a framework for judicial cooperation and interaction.
+For this reason, the Centre engages both practitioners and academics to participate in various activities ranging from workshops and conferences to pure research and policy endeavors.
+In order to disseminate the results of its work, the Centre publishes open access papers, such as handbooks, reports, and ‘distinguished Lectures’ papers addressing the judicial and academic communities.